 Christmases of yesteryear is what you'll find if you stop by the Stewartstown Historical Society 2 to 4 p.m.
 Sundays through the middle of January.

 The society office at 17 Mill St. has created a Victorian Christmas scene that features a set of 1870s Eastlake parlor furniture.
-The pieces, which still
+The pieces, which still have their original horse-hair upholstery, were in the home of Robert Hyson.

 Other items of note are vintage Christmas lights dating from the 1920s - most of which are in their original boxes - and handmade lighted tin lawn decorations created by Kenneth Manifold.
 Kids who grew up in Stewartstown in the 1950s will remember these decorations, which Manifold lovingly handcrafted.